mramshaw/Speech-Recognition/README.md

 >>>
 ```

-[Slightly different from the tutorial's 'the snail smell of old gear vendors' and 'still smell of old beer vendors'.]
+[Slightly different from the tutorial's `the snail smell of old gear vendors` and `still smell of old beer vendors`.]

 And: